 Day 40 - 41.
 Livingstone Highlights.
 Livingstone Activities, Zambia.
 Accommodation.
 The Zambezi Waterfront, Livingstone.The next two days we have free time to explore the Livingstone area to the fullest.
 The various optional activities available are rafting, canoeing, bungee, abseiling, gorge swinging, horse riding, scenic flights cultural village visits, and river cruises, just to name a few.

 Day 42.
 Livingstone to Lusaka Highlights.
 Lusaka, Zambia.
 Accommodation.
-Eureka Camp, Lusaka.Refreshed and revitalized from our few days in the falls area, we board our overland truck and head north to Lusaka, the capital and commercial hub of Zambia and one of the fastest growing cities in central Africa.
+Eureka Camp, Lusaka.Refreshed and revitalized from our few days in the falls area, we board our adventure vehicle and head north to Lusaka, the capital and commercial hub of Zambia and one of the fastest-growing cities in central Africa.
 Our accommodation is set in a tranquil and relaxing setting on a farm outside the city centre that has wildebeest, impala and zebras roaming the camp.

 Day 43.
 Lusaka to South Luangwa National Park Accommodation.
 Wildlife Camp, South Luangwa.Today we head to South Luangwa National Park, the highlight of eastern Zambia.
 This impressive park covers an area of about 9050 square kilometres of the Luangwa Valley floor and lies from 500 meters to 800 meters above sea level.
 Home to 400 bird and 60 mammal species, this park is famous for its large herds of elephants, buffalo, hippo, lion, wild dog and the large populations of the elusive leopard.